thomas7-home/periodicelem-waxbook/README.md

 # Welcome to periodicelem-waxbook
 A WAX NFT collection book made in React.
-Adapted for the Periodic Table Of Elements - NFT collection (periodicelem) by sebrock
+Adapted for the Periodic Table Of Elements - NFT collection (periodicelem) by sebrock.

+This  is a community effort to support the Periodic Table NFT project and not endorsed by of affiliated with project.

 All credit for the original [cryptomonKeys version](https://github.com/andrecrjr/cryptomonkey-stickerbook) goes to [andrecrjr](https://github.com/andrecrjr) 💛